belle2/basf2/online_book/index-01-online_book.rst

 Online textbook
 ===============

-This online textbook aims to help new Belle II members to get acquired with the anlaysis procedure.
+This online textbook aims to help new Belle II members to get started with the software.

+.. include:: contribute.rst
+   :literal:

 .. toctree::
    :glob: